davechapman442/dockateci/README.md

 prplOS (3.2.0 Banana Pi R3 - confirmed),
 RDV (6.1 Raspberry Pi R4 - confirmed),

+Support for OBUSPA native Linux build is also available.

 Support for other stacks, versions, and platforms is planned.

 ---